yamafaktory/grunt-locales/README.md

 ### Overview
 The goal of this grunt task is to automate localization of HTML templates.

-Executing this task parses `localize` attributes and tag contents in HTML files and collects the parsed strings in JSON files for translation.
+Executing this task parses `localize` attributes in HTML files and collects the parsed locale strings in JSON files for translation.
 The translated JSON locale files are then compiled into JS locale files which provide a performant way to use the produced translation functions.

 The JSON locale files can also be exported and imported to and from a CSV locale file to ease the translation process.